-Configure events and conditions
+Configure Events and Conditions

 Events in a journey are a user event, also known as entry trigger, wherein the customer enters the journey based on any transactional or non-transactional activity (behavioral events).
 You can further add conditions based on the selected event to define which customers qualify to enter the journey.
 With the help of user events, brands can include multiple paths within a journey depending on customer activity.